-At nearly 80,000 pounds, 18-wheeler crashes often result in life-altering injuries.
+With trucks at nearly 80,000 pounds, 18-wheeler crashes often result in life-altering injuries.
 Driver fatigue, brake failure, federal safety violations, and road conditions can all contribute to accidents involving commercial vehicles.
 As a result, trucking companies must carry substantial liability insurance policies to compensate those injured by negligent truck drivers.

-Dangerous Types of Large Truck Crashes in the Woodlands
+Dangerous Types of Large Truck Crashes in The Woodlands

 - Tire blowout